seth-js/yomichan-es/README.md

 Chrome is planning to drop support for extensions that use Manifest V2.
 This means that unless the developer for Yomichan updates it by then, Chrome may no longer be supported.

-Frequency data was created from parsing the [OpenSubtitles](http://www.opensubtitles.org/) Spanish [corpus](https://opus.nlpl.eu/OpenSubtitles-v2018.php).
+Frequency data was created from parsing a collection of [Spanish Netflix subtitles](https://github.com/seth-js/lang-sub-collection/tree/main/European%20Spanish%20(Netflix)).
 The parser used the Kaikki data as well.
 Phrases like "acabar de" were correctly parsed as such rather than seperately as "ababar" and "de".
-Words found in the 95% coverage list I created are marked as popular.
+Words found in the 98% coverage list I created are marked as popular.